Updated April 2026

 Patina

 Natural ageing and wear that gives a classic car character.
-Some owners prefer patina over restoration.
+Some owners prefer patina over full restoration.
 Insurance should reflect the vehicle's condition as-is.

 Period-Correct